10up/gutenberg-best-practices/training/Blocks/08-slot-fill.md

 ### 1. Registering a plugin

 In order to add a Fill to any of the available Slots, we first need to register a plugin using `registerPlugin` from the `@wordpress/plugins` package.
 Import the function and pass the appropriate parameters as defined in the [official docs](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-plugins/#registerplugin).
-In the starter files, the SlotFill we're working with has already been imported do you only need to add the `CustomDocumentSettingsPanel` to the `render` property of `registerPlugin`.
+In the starter files, the SlotFill we're working with has already been imported so you only need to add the `CustomDocumentSettingsPanel` to the `render` property of `registerPlugin`.

 ### 2. Prepare the post meta for the REST API